 Acupuncture for other chemotherapy–related problems:

 Acupuncture for cancer support can help with a host of other chemotherapy related problems.
 Researchers at UCLA recommend that physicians support their patients’ decision to use acupuncture for chemotherapy-associated cognitive dysfunction, because there is evidence that acupuncture can assist a variety of psycho-neurological issues.

-Acupuncture is also useful to treat patients with radiation-induced xerostomia (lack of salivation), as well as patients with shortness of breath, depressed mood, leg swelling due to removal of lymph nodes, and menopausal symptoms due to tamoxifen therapy.
+Acupuncture is also useful to treat patients with radiation-induced xerostomia (lack of salivation), as well as patients with shortness of breath, depressed mood, leg swelling due to removal of lymph nodes, and menopausal symptoms due to anti-estrogen therapy.
 Acupuncture also improves arm mobility following lymph node removal from the chest area.

 In her own clinic, Dawn has also used acupuncture to alleviate dizziness after radiation therapy, scar tissue pain from cancer surgery, peripheral neuropathy resulting from chemotherapy, depression and anxiety, as well as the usual nausea and fatigue.